 - (e) Waiver; Rights Cumulative.
 No waiver of any term or right in this Agreement shall be effective unless in writing, signed by an authorized representative of the waiving Party.
 The failure of Contractor to enforce any provision of this Agreement shall not be construed as a waiver or modification of such provision, or impairment of its right to enforce such provision or any other provision of this Agreement thereafter.
 The rights and remedies of Contractor herein provided shall be cumulative and not exclusive of any rights or remedies provided by law or equity.

 - (f) Assignment.
 Client may not assign or transfer this Agreement or any rights or obligations under this Agreement without the written consent of Contractor.
 Contractor may not assign this Agreement without providing notice to Client, except Contractor may assign this Agreement or any rights or obligations under this Agreement to an affiliate or in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets without providing notice.
 Any other attempt to transfer or assign is void.

 - (g) Force Majeure.
-Except for payment obligations, neither Contractor nor Client will be liable for inadequate performance to the extent caused by a condition that was beyond the Party’s reasonable control (for example, natural disaster, act of war or terrorism, riot, labor condition, governmental action, and Internet disturbance).
+Except for payment obligations, neither Contractor nor Client will be liable for inadequate performance to the extent caused by a condition that was beyond the Party’s reasonable control (for example, pandemic, natural disaster, act of war or terrorism, riot, labor condition, governmental action, and Internet disturbance).